-Before we start with any analysis we need to make sure that the layers we have added are in the same and an appropriate co-ordinate reference system (CRS).
+Before we start with any analysis we need to make sure that the layers we have added are in the same and an appropriate coordinate reference system (CRS).

 The choice of coordinate reference system is dependent on the choice of your region that you are working in and the type of analysis that you intend on doing.
-A popular CRS is WGS84(World Geodetic System 1984) which is used in GPS and has great accuracy.
-Activity 4, where you created bufers at differnet distances from the river) you need to use a projected cordinated system.
-Universal Transverse Mercator (UTM) is s common CRS to use as it broken up into different zones, to aviod much of the distrortion of angular confimoity, distance and area.
-While South Africa can be broken up into different zone, UTM zone 35S is appropriate to use when wanted to measure features that span the entire country.
+A popular CRS is WGS84 (World Geodetic System 1984) which is used in GPS and has great accuracy.
+Activity 4, where you created buffers at different distances from the river) you need to use a projected coordinate system.
+Albers Equal Area is a map projection designed to preserve the relative sizes of areas on a map.
+This map projection is particularly useful when mapping regions with significant variations in latitude, such as countries or continents.
+The is an Albers Equal Area specifically for Africa (Africa\Albers\Equal\Area\Conic) and is appropriate for the whole of South Africa.